"Grown-ish" Star Halle Bailey Cast As Ariel In The Little Mermaid

 Bailey and her older sister, Chloe, first grabbed the public’s eye with a YouTube cover of Beyoncé’s “Pretty Hurts.”
 The video, which has now racked up an impressive 16 million views, also impressed Queen Bey herself, who connected with the sisters and featured them in the Lemonade visual album.
 Chloe x Halle are signed to Parkwood Entertainment, Beyoncé’s label.

-In other remake news, Beyoncé’s Lion King will hit theaters July 19, and Mulan is currently in post-production.
+In other remake news, Beyoncé’s Lion King will hit cinemas 19th July, and Mulan is currently in post-production.
 Looks like Bailey will definitely be part of a pretty magical world.

 Advertisement